gasawase/BookHarbour/README.md

 - have it blur the background when a title is clicked
 - shrink the pop up a little bit
 - remove duplicates
-- create a button bar for the top to control the sorting and such
 - handling descriptions and the formatting (automatically in HTML)
 - marking and sorting by tags (pausing until I figure out how I want to display this)
 - rating system (first by numbers then by clicking stars like good reads)